 This includes the support for RFC 8197 - A SIP Response Code for Unwanted Calls, July 2017, IETF and RFC 8688 - A Session Initiation Protocol (SIP) Response Code for Rejected Calls, Published December 2019, IETF.

-This Docket gives voice service providers until January 1, 2022, approximately 12 months after the adoption of this Order, to comply with our immediate notification requirements.
+This Report and Order gives voice service providers until January 1, 2022, approximately 12 months after the adoption of this Order, to comply with our immediate notification requirements.

-The Docket did not consider how the STIR/SHAKEN ecosystem of capabilities and tools are deployed in various voice service provider network deployments.
+The Report and Order did not consider how the STIR/SHAKEN ecosystem of capabilities and tools are deployed in various voice service provider network deployments.

 Normative References